-PROCESS UMALUSI RESPON SIBILITY ADMINISTRATIVE PROCESSES INVOLVED
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

 Accreditation report

 Committee of Council Tracking forms

 (ACC).
 Latest EMIS registration

 document

 The consolidated accreditation

 report and supporting

 documents are submitted to the

 Accreditation and Co-

 ordination sub-unit

 8. Accreditation Accreditation The Accreditation Committee of

 recommendation by Committee of Council is set up to consider the

 the Accreditation Council recommendations of the

 Committee of Council evaluation team and verify

 (ACC) Accreditation and applications for accreditation

 Accreditation Co-ordination sub- and reports and make

 2 years provisional unit. recommendations on the

 accreditation outcome of the accreditation

 Window period to E&A Senior application to the Chief

 improve Administrator Executive Officer (CEO).

-No accreditation In reviewing the evaluation
+No accreditation ■ In reviewing the evaluation

 Deferral (back to team's recommendation, the

 the Accreditation ACC considers, among other

 and Co- things:

 ordination sub- Consistencies in respect of

 unit) allocated scores and

 motivations provided on

-The ACC may use each accreditation report;
+■ The ACC may use each accreditation report;

 their discretion to and

 grant a General recommendation

 concession for for accreditation and its

 provisional consistency with allocated

 accreditation or a scores and motivations

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED window period to improve. provided for each accreditation report.
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED 9. window period to improve.
+Assistant Managers provided for each accreditation report.
 In cases where the ACC is concerned about aspects of the accreditation report, the report is deferred to the Accreditation and Coordination sub-unit for the requisite improvement.
 The secretariat records recommendations of the ACC.
-9. Tracking forms Assistant Managers Accreditation & Coordination Manager and Assistant Managers Tracking forms contain a record of all the accreditation processes followed for a particular application, and a summary of the extent to which the institution meets the accreditation criteria.
-Tracking forms are signed by the Chair of the ACC meeting in which the recommendation on the outcome of the application was made, as well as the CEO or E&A Senior Manager.
-10. Approval by the CEO on behalf of Council Accreditation 2 years provisional accreditation Accreditation and Co-ordination sub- unit Senior Manager In considering the ACC's accreditation recommendations, the CEO takes into consideration the following:
+7. Tracking forms Accreditation & Coordination Manager and Assistant Managers Iracking forms contain a record of all the accreditation processes followed for a particular application, and a summary of the extent to which the institution meets the accreditation criteria.
+Tracking forms are signed by the Chair of the ACC meeting in which the recommendation on the outcome of the application was made, as well as the CEO or E&amp;A Senior Manager.
+10. Approval by the CEO on behalf of Council Accreditation years provisional accreditation Accreditation and Co-ordination sub- unit Senior Manager In considering the ACC's accreditation recommendations, the CEO takes into consideration the following:

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED No accreditation (post the window period to improve) CEO INVOLVED Whether the Chairperson of the ACC has signed all the tracking forms reflecting the various recommendations for accreditation; Consistencies on the tracking forms; and Recommendations for accreditation and related motivations.
-In cases where the CEO is concerned about the quality and substance of the tracking forms, they are referred to the Accreditation and Co- ordination sub-unit for the requisite improvement.
-11. Correspondence sent to schools for which the ACC recommends a window period to improve.
-Accreditation & Coordination sub-unit staff Senior Manager Letter and feedback form indicating the areas where the school was found not to be compliant, the date by which the minimum requirements for accreditation must be met, and the date by which payment for the evaluation must be made.
-Letters are signed by the Senior Manager.
-The A&C sub-unit emails the letters to the schools and arranges for the hard copies to
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

+No accreditation Whether the Chairperson of the

+(post the window CEO ACC has signed all the tracking

+period to improve) forms reflecting the various

+recommendations for

+accreditation;

+■ Consistencies on the

+tracking forms; and

+Recommendations for

+accreditation and related

+motivations.

+■ In cases where the CEO is

+concerned about the quality

+and substance of the tracking

+forms, they are referred to the

+Accreditation and Co-

+ordination sub-unit for the

+requisite improvement.

+11. Correspondence sent Accreditation & Letter and feedback form

+to schools for which Coordination sub-unit indicating the areas where the

+the ACC staff school was found not to be

+recommends a Senior Manager compliant, the date by which

+window period to the minimum requirements for

+improve. accreditation must be met,

+and the date by which

+payment for the evaluation

+must be made.

+Letters are signed by the Senior

+Manager.

+■ The A&C sub-unit emails the

+letters to the schools and

+arranges for the hard copies to